Kulgar/redmine_discussions_plugin/README.md

 ### Permissions

-We want to allow only some specific profile to access the discussions feature.
+We want to allow only some specific profiles to access the discussions feature.
-Again we can set some configuration in the init.rb file:
+Again we can set some configurations in the init.rb file:

 ```ruby
   permission :view_discussions, discussions: [:show, :index]
   permission :add_discussion, {discussions: [:new, :create, :edit, :update, :destroy]}, require: :member
 ```

-Here we specific which actions are accessible in our discussions controller.
+Here we specify which actions are accessible in our discussions controller.
-Each permission line will equal to a new line under the permission tables in redmine configurations.
+Each permission line above will render a new line within the permission tables in redmine configurations.

-Replace menu to have our discussions tab within projects:
+Replace the existing menu line so that our discussions tab will now appear in projects menu:

 ```ruby
   menu :application_menu, :discussions, {controller: "discussions", action: "index"}, caption: "discussions.menu".to_sym